Perkville/django-autocomplete/docs/library/views.rst

         # JSON Response:
         [[9, "Strawberry"], [10, "Cherry"], [11, "Apple"]]

-    Since the AutoCompleteView is a class you can subclass it to customize its behaviour.
+    Since the AutoComplete view is a class you can subclass it to customize its behaviour.
 However a simple instance (:obj:`autocomplete.views.autocomplete`)
     is made available, and it's used for the default value of the *view* argument in :class:`~autocomplete.widgets.AutoCompleteWidget` and